 - Khan v.
 M&F Worldwide Corp.
-(MFW) (2014) - Going-private transaction by a controlling stockholder - Business judgement review available if and only if: - There is a special committee of independent directors.
+(MFW) (2014) - Going-private transaction by a controlling stockholder - Business judgement review available if and only if thetransaction is conditioned ab initio-i.e. from the beginning--: - There is a special committee of independent directors.
 The directors should be fully empowered to decline the transaction and satisfy traditional due-care duties (e.g., financial advisors, legal counsel) - The stockholder vote is fully informed and uncoerced - There is majority-of-the-minority approval